alexander-milchev/ProgrammingMaterials/README.md

     Battlecaster Oni (Allrounder)
     **Cone of Frost** - Deal 25% SA Spiritual Damage to all enemies and apply 10% **Slow** for 2 turns.

-    **Icicle** - Hit an enemy, dealing 125% SA Spiritual Damage and increase SA by 25% permanently
+    **Icicle** - Hit an enemy, dealing 125% SA Spiritual Damage and increase base SA by 25% permanently.
+(Not technically a buff, just infinite scaling increase of base SA stat)

     **Cold Touch** - Hit an enemy ONCE for 50% SA + 50% ST Physical Damage and apply 10% **Slow** for 2 turns.